learn-co-curriculum/precollege-intro-software-engineering-track/day-02/lectures/ruby-methods/LECTURE.md

 	return “Go home!”
 end
 ```
-+ See the change in the return value?
-IRB read (evaluated) the last line of code and returned it to us.
++ What will this method return?
+Ruby read (evaluated) the last line of code and returned it to us.
 We weren’t asking it to do anything so it just gave us back the string that was in the last line of code.
 + Try deleting “Go home!” from the last line of the method and replacing it with 1+1.
 What was the return value?
 	+ The important thing to remember is that Ruby reads code from top to bottom and will ALWAYS return the result of the last line of code
 	+ We actually don’t even need that word return.
 Ruby will automatically return that last line.